8 Ways to Gain Respect From Your Coworkers

 People gain respect by actually listening to the ideas of others.
 This doesn't mean that you can't share your ideas, but it does mean that you need to pay attention to what others are saying.

 Remember, you were hired to do your job, and other employees were hired to do theirs.
 That may seem like a super basic statement, but, in practical terms, it means that other people are experts on tasks outside of your expertise.
 So, listen to what they have to say about their area of expertise.

 Recognize that, in listening to your coworkers, you treat them with respect.
 This respect engenders respect for you and what you have to say.

 Assume the Best About People and Situations

 When the accounts payable person tells you that it will take three days to get the supplier's check cut, don't assume that it's because she's lazy.
 She may be lazy, but she probably also needs to follow required processes and procedures that restrict her ability to respond to your timeliness requirements.

 Just because you don't understand why or when something happens doesn't mean that a valid reason doesn't exist.

-Apologize and Admit Mistakes to Gain Respect
+Apologize and Admit Mistakes

 You're not perfect.
 No one is.
 You will make mistakes.
 If you want respect, you need to admit your mistakes.
 Practice this statement, “I'm sorry.
 What can I do to fix it?”